Venryx/w-okada-voice-changer-scripts/README.md

 * Adds a "Convert loaded file" button; like the one above, except uses the file loaded as the "input:file" content within the audio->client control group.

 ![Screenshot](Images/DirectFileConvertButtons.png)

+## Tasks

+* [ ] Simplify the direct file-conversion functions to avoid the unnecessary i16->f32->16 conversion chain (after receiving the converted audio from the backend).